 Sirmione (Bs) – Via Dante, 16

-The feather in the cap of Lake Garda’s restaurant scene, La Speranzina is everything a high-end formal restaurant should be.
+The feather in the cap of Lake Garda’s restaurant scene, La Speranzina, is everything a high-end formal restaurant should be.
 In fact, the setting is nigh-on perfect: situated only a few paces from Sirmione Castle, the restaurant boasts what are surely the finest views of Lake Garda from its majestic whitewashed patio.
-The interior in this gorgeous restaurant is no less stunning: sleek and elegant, La Speranzina is furnished in Provencal style, complete with bright colors and, of course, its signature romantic alfresco terrace.
-The menu too is highly inventive and successful: foie gras with scallop and club sandwich; tortellini with marscapone and breton lobster; turbot with asparagus and saffron and roast duck with celery and kumquat are all utterly exquisite.
+The interior in this gorgeous restaurant is no less stunning: sleek and elegant; La Speranzina is furnished in Provencal style, complete with bright colors and, of course, it’s signature romantic alfresco terrace.
+The menu too is highly inventive and successful: foie gras with scallop and club sandwich; tortellini with mascarpone and Breton lobster; turbot with asparagus and saffron and roast duck with celery and kumquat are all utterly exquisite.
 Their high standards are also evident in the extremely courteous service, which remains simultaneously polished and relaxed.
-The wine list too is no less grandiose – La Esperanzina has enough of the fine and rare to keep oenophiles occupied for a lifetime.
+The wine list, too, is no less grandiose – La Esperanzina has enough of the fine and rare to keep oenophiles occupied for a lifetime.

 Piazza Garibaldi 12

 One of the most romantic spots in Lake Garda, Ristorante Gemma takes its cooking very seriously too.
-Still, they would come in droves for the setting alone: a charming lakeside house overlook’s the shores of Lake Garda, with alfresco dining throughout the summer months.
+Still, they would come in droves for the setting alone: a charming lakeside house overlooks Lake Garda’s shores, with alfresco dining throughout the summer months.
 Arrive, order a glass of Prosecco and prepare to be stunned by the amazing views.
 Meanwhile, the kitchen will prepare a traditional menu that rivals any restaurant in Garda.
-Start with beef-carpaccio with pickled vegetables and Garda-cheese, before enjoying their divine grilled king prawns, served with a pea and cauliflower sauce.
+Start with beef-carpaccio with pickled vegetables and Garda-cheese before enjoying their divine grilled king prawns, served with a pea and cauliflower sauce.
 Pasta lovers will go nuts for the ravioli stuffed with braised beef, while seafood aficionados should try the mixed seafood plate.
-Desserts, like the wine list, also don’t disappoint – their homemade tiramisu is the stuff of legends.
+Like the wine list, desserts also don’t disappoint – their homemade tiramisu is the stuff of legends.

 Via Pisort, 6